kubernetes/sig-release/releases/release-1.35/README.md

 #### Note on AoE deadlines:
 Deadlines are expressed in “Anywhere on Earth” (AoE) time.
 This means the date ends when the calendar day finishes in the last timezone on Earth (UTC−12).
 Example: A deadline of Thursday, Oct 16 (AoE) gives contributors their full Thursday everywhere in the world.
-The cutoff for is Friday, Oct 17 at 12:00 UTC.
+The cutoff therefore would be Friday, Oct 17 at 12:00 UTC.

 ## Timeline